webrecorder/browsertrix/docs/deploy/helm-customization.md

 ## Storage

-The ``storage`` setting is used to specify primary and replica storage for a Browsertrix Cloud deployment.
+The ``storage`` setting is used to specify primary and replica storage for a Browsertrix deployment.
 All configured storage options must be S3-compatible buckets.
 At minimum, there must be one configured storage option, as can be seen in the default configuration:

 ```yaml
 storages: